-If you must complete Form 6251 for one of the reasons given earlier (including a filled-in Table 14-1 that shows you must), keep in mind the following rules.
+If you must complete Form 6251 because your return was affected by any of the items listed earlier (or because the filled-in Table 14-1 shows you must), keep the following rules in mind

 Partner, shareholder, or beneficiary.
 If you had any of the tax benefits listed earlier as a partner in a partnership, a beneficiary of an estate or trust, or a shareholder in an S corporation, include the benefit on Form 6251.